Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Thorough verification of all documents

-• Working only with proven professionals
+• Work only with verified professionals

-• Compliance with all formalities
+• Observe all formalities

 Get a free consultation